Nature in the port

 Problem species prevention

 Exotic or foreign species are plants or animals which are taken outside their original and natural habitat.
-By their mere presence, some species, like the Japanese Persicaria, are a threat to the growth of native species, or they damage constructions and paving.
+By their mere presence, some species, like the Japanese Persicaria, are a threat to the population of native species, or they damage constructions and paving.
 The Port Authority does its utmost to keep problem species under control to restore the natural ecosystem.

 Connecting nature